550+ 5-Star ReviewsWhatsApp

 This brings up the interaction between a patient’s right to access safe and free medical care and a doctor’s right to freedom of personal and religious expression.
 The current law considers patient safety to be sacrosanct, whilst also facilitating personal and religious expression wherever possible.

-What does the law say about buffer zones around abortion clinics?
+What are buffer zones (safe access zones) around abortion clinics?

 Many abortion clinics are surrounded by near-constant protestors, often from religious groups.
 These can range from peaceful protests to active harassment of patients and clinicians.
 A ‘buffer zone’ around clinics is a legal minimum distance from them within which abortion protestors are not allowed.